franciskershaw/festiviews/README.md

 * All fields ending with a star contain the *required* attribute in the HTML, which stops the user from being to submit the form without filling them in.

-* When editing the review or festival, the information previously inputed appears as already selected or filled in.
+* When editing the review or festival, the information previously inputted appears as already selected or filled in.
 Late in development, a bug regarding this was spotted for safari users - for more information please head to **notable bugs** on the testing document.

 #### faq.html

-* The frequently asked questions page is a simple static page containing a Bootstrap accordion, on which each expandable and collapsable card contains a commonly asked question about the site, and the answer to that question.
+* The frequently asked questions page is a simple static page containing a Bootstrap accordion, on which each expandable and collapsible card contains a commonly asked question about the site, and the answer to that question.

 ![FAQ](static/images/faq-screenshot.png)